Updated June 12, 2020

 MOST AT RISK:

-MOST AT RISK: People who already have a chronic illness or are at risk of getting one should avoid unnecessary public contact.
+People who already have a chronic illness or are at risk of getting one should avoid unnecessary public contact.
 This includes people with cancer, people over the age of 60, and people with cardiovascular disease, diabetes, chronic respiratory disease, abnormally high blood pressure, cancer or anyone who is otherwise immunocompromised.

 The focus at this time and the future weeks is to slow the spread of the virus, protect the medical infrastructure, and protect the most vulnerable people in the community.
 Take personal responsibility to help stop the spread.